Saving vs. Investing - What is Savings

 If your lifestyle regularly consumes your income, you’ll feel strapped each month.

-Parkinson’s Law describes this natural human tendency to spend everything you make.
-With rising income, most people don’t feel any freer, because of the corresponding rise in lifestyle expenses.
+Parkinson’s Law describes the natural human tendency to spend everything you make.
+With rising incomes, most people don’t feel any freer because of the corresponding rise in lifestyle expenses.

 An ideal lifestyle consumes no more than 70 – 80% of income, leaving the balance of free cash flow to save between 20 – 30% or greater.
 If your lifestyle is incongruent with your level of income, you must overcome Parkinson’s Law to build a savings habit.